- Associated organizations

 In 1986 he joined M/A-COM as Senior Corporate Engineer, where he led program, product and process development.
 He and his project team developed a series of high-efficiency high-power multipliers that achieved record power levels and popular product line status as sources.
 As Director of Engineering of Advanced Program Development, he helped the company’s transition from defense to commercial markets.
 As Director, he also established strong ties with US (University of Michigan, Rensselaer Polytechnic Institute, Penn State University) and European and research centers.
 These ties supported research in the partner and helped to build a technically strong and diverse staff of researchers in M/A-COM’s growing R&D organization In recognition of his leadership and contributions to and devices and circuits, he was elevated to IEEE Fellow in 1995.

-Staecker has served industry and on and advisory panels, and is consulting editor to journals.
+Staecker has served industry and on advisory panels, and is a consulting editor to journals.

 Staecker is Past-President of the IEEE Microwave Theory and Techniques Society (MTT-S), and is an IEEE Life Fellow.
 In 2006, MTT-S recognized his continued outstanding contributions and service by electing him as its 12th Honorary Life Member.
 His twenty-eight year service to IEEE includes leadership roles in , Finance, , Publications, and Membership.
 He has served on the IEEE for six years, and in 2012 served as IEEE President-Elect before assuming the office of IEEE President in 2013.